aiter/aiter.github.io/_posts/2020-12-05-github-community.md

 * The third largest category is data, with 7% of users in 2016 and 10% of users in 2020.

 ## GitHub in education: serving the next generrattiion

+## TensorFlow and COVID communities

+* developers are the most common users in the TensorFlow and COVID communities

+## Community actions, patterns, and insights